gutfeeling/practical_rl_for_coders/02_rl_basics_with_openai_gym/README.md

 baseline.
 OpenAI Gym specfic techniques such Environment Wrapping and Monitoring will also be covered, so that you can modify environments to your liking and capture data/videos automatically.

+Not all machine learning problems are best solved using Reinforcement Learning.
+At the end, we are going to discuss the difference between Supervised Learning and Reinforcement Learning and talk about when to and when not to apply Reinforcement Learning.

 # Required reading

 This section is for students who are financially disadvantaged and are not able to pay for the full course.
 You should still be able to learn a lot by going through the reading material listed below and solving the assignments.